zcslab/Brain_SC_2020summer_intern/Harsh/README.md

 -  Explore changes in expression among a cell type while incorporating spatial, regulatory, and/or protein information

 # Research Objectives
--  To explore and detail cell type specific gene expression patterns, unveiling how transcriptional changes in specific cell populations are associated with Alzheimer’s disease.
+-  To explore and detail cell type specific gene expression patterns, unveiling how transcriptional changes in specific cell populations
 -  To determine the gene markers for each of the clusters
 -  To identify cell types of each cluster using markers
 -  To determine whether there’s a need to re-cluster based on cell type markers, perhaps clusters need to be merged or split